Vectors can be found all over the web.

 A related YouTube channel CorelMaster also features a bunch of high-quality tutorial videos.

-These are not exclusively endorsed by Corel but they do cover a huge range of Corel content, all of which deserves some attention from budding designers.
+These are not exclusively endorsed by Corel but they do cover a huge range of Corel content, all of which deserve some attention from budding designers.

-Along the way you’ll learn how to create repeating patterns, how to emboss text, and how to design text vector elements that can easily be resized without losing the work you’ve done.
+Along the way, you’ll learn how to create repeating patterns, how to emboss text, and how to design text vector elements that can easily be resized without losing the work you’ve done.
+All very useful things to learn, regardless of whether you ever wind up creating the sticker text effect for anything in the real world.

 This should feel incredibly simple to follow even if you’re a total beginner.
 Not to mention the tools you’ll use to create the glowing effect will apply to so many other projects.

-I wouldn’t say that there’s many places where neon text fits perfectly.
-Yet if you could learn a few new techniques from this process I’d say it’s well worth the time.
+I wouldn’t say that there are many places where neon text fits perfectly.
+Yet if you could learn a few new techniques from this process, it’s well worth the time.

 These could be used in a promotional flyer or a banner ad.
 Or these graphics could be useful as a presentation tool when showing off a brand redesign.